argoproj-labs/argocd-operator/docs/reference/argocd.md

 Resource behavior can be customized using subkeys (`resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions`).
 Each of the subkeys maps directly to their own field in the `argocd-cm`. `resourceHealthChecks` will map to `resource.customizations.health`, `resourceIgnoreDifferences` to `resource.customizations.ignoreDifferences`, and `resourceActions` to `resource.customizations.actions`.

 !!! note
-    `.spec.resourceCustomizations` field is no longer support from Argo CD Operator v0.8.0 onward.
+    `.spec.resourceCustomizations` field is no longer in support from Argo CD Operator v0.8.0 onward.
 Consider using `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions` instead.

 ### Resource Customizations (with subkeys)